Learn and explore northern environmental issues.

 Yukon University has -- as a result of the COVID-19 pandemic -- had to make changes to the way its courses are delivered.
-Courses that involved group activities had to be cancelled (e.g., PHED 222 and PHED 225).
-Other courses have been moved out of classrooms and into online formats.
+Most courses have been moved to online formats.

-Some courses will have set video-conferenced meeting times and others will be entirely online with a study schedule that you work on in pace with the rest of the class.
-See the course pages for details.
-The pages are being updated as delivery plans are finalized.
+Some online courses will have set video-conferenced meeting times along with online activities, while others will be entirely online with a study schedule that you work on in pace with the rest of the class.
+See the course pages and outlines for details.

 Contact the School of Liberal Arts or a Program Advisor for assistance or for more information about COVID-19-related changes to the Northern Outdoor and Environmental Studies programs.